 Moreover, having little appreciation for solitude, Fido could occupy his time and manage his frustration by chewing on everything that comes his way.

-Here again, good education and a response adapted to the expenditure needs of this sheepdog will make it possible to reduce or even eliminate the problems of destruction.
+Here again, good education and a response adapted to the expenditure needs of this sheepdog will make it possible to reduce or even eliminate the destruction problems.

 Despite this certain advantage, it will be a question of taking care to use treats sparingly, offering this wonderful doggie a quality diet, and avoiding giving him food outside meals.

-First dog: This dog, very popular for a few years, is very often the first dog that many masters adopt, very often for its physical qualities above all.
+First dog: This dog, very popular for a few years, is very often the first dog that many masters adopt, very often for his physical qualities above all.

-This is a very endearing dog that is not recommended for buyers of a first dog and also for people who are too sedentary because the black Australian Shepherd is active and needs to exercise.
-Having a garden available is therefore ideal, and offering long hours of walks is essential.
+This is a very endearing dog that is not recommended for future guardians of a first dog and for people who are too passive because the black Australian Shepherd is active and needs to exercise.
+Having a garden available is therefore ideal, and offering extended hours of walks is essential.
 He is a very affectionate dog, sometimes intrusive, who hates loneliness.
 He needs a master who knows how to impose himself.

 Australian Shepherd in an apartment: Little appreciative of loneliness and overflowing with energy, this active and sporty dog will only tolerate life in an apartment if his masters are present and available to guarantee him a maximum of special moments of spending and games.